GlaDos28/JS_MiMiC_Architecture/README.md

 });
 ```

-When creating a controller, this is one mediator to be initialized in the CU by default.
+When creating the controller, this is one mediator to be initialized in the CU by default.
 To add new cores, use the command

 ```javascript
 controller.addMediator();